 - Cellular signal strength is an additional factor that can influence the robustness

-- The Cloud Connector will still fall back to cellular if the ethernet provided does not perform well enough.
+- The Cloud Connector will fall back to cellular if the Ethernet provided drops

 Sensor not reporting

 - Bring a sensor close to Cloud Connector and see if it will start reporting.
 It may take several hours before the sensor will automatically detect and reconnect to the network if it has been completely offline for an extended period of time

 - Use the Cloud Connector activity mode to verify if the sensor is transmitting.
 Go to www.d21s.com/help to learn how to initiate the activity monitor.